Home / Company / Company Profile / AFL Timeline

 1885

-Fujikura Ltd. was established as an electrical wiring company in 1885, when founder Zenpachi Fujikura figured out how to create wires insulated by silk and cotton windings for use in electrical generators – cutting-edge technology at the time.
+Fujikura Ltd. is established as an electrical wiring company when founder Zenpachi Fujikura discovers how to create wires insulated by silk and cotton windings for use in electrical generators, cutting-edge technology at the time.

-Mr. Fujikura often visited electricity exhibitions where he recognized that the mesh stranding technique for shielded cable was very similar to the manufacturing of hair ornaments he was already producing.
-The first cables manufactured by Fujikura Ltd. were shielded cables with silk or cotton for electrical machines and equipment.
-In the beginning, the cables were manufactured by hand, a method similar to hair ornament manufacturing.
+Mr. Fujikura often visited electricity exhibitions and recognizes that the mesh stranding technique for shielded cable is very similar to the manufacturing of hair ornaments he was already producing.
+The first cables Fujikura Ltd. manufactures are shielded cables with silk or cotton for electrical machines and equipment.
+The cables are manufactured by hand, a method similar to hair ornament manufacturing.

 1886

-A major turning point for Fujikura's cable business, Toyko Electric began supplying electric power and selected Fujikura as its supplier of power cables.
+A major turning point for Fujikura's cable business, Toyko Electric begins supplying electric power and selected Fujikura as its supplier of power cables.

 1888